 And then something strange and unexpected happened.
 I found myself on the other side of the tunnel.
 I was not in my body anymore.
 I was floating in the cosmos.
 Then whooosh, I was close to a giant star.
 I could feel the intensity of its nuclear power.
 Then whooosh, I found myself under a rock on the other side of the galaxy.
 And then the revelation hit me: there is not such a thing as not being conscious.
 There is no pause button, there is no opting out.
 If my consciousness is not trapped in a human body, it will go somewhere else.
 I will still be conscious and awake, I will be a rock on the other side of the galaxy, I will be a super-nova, I will be consciousness somewhere in some universe.
 There is nowhere to go.
 Consciousness cannot die.
 It is.
 It must be.

 So why not be a human being?
 We have received a lot of gifts.
 We have received the gift of air, of water.
 We have received the gift of having a heart, a liver, lungs.
 We have received the gift of emotions, like love, sadness, fear, anger, and the capacity for empathy.
 We have received the gift of skin, of blood, of smell, of taste.
 We have received the gift of choice and the power to create with our minds and with our hands.
 The point is not to opt out.
 It’s not even possible.
-The point is to find who we truly are.
+The point is to embrace it all and remember who we truly are.

 2. Evolution